 The key point to note is that every work isn’t possible to be supported virtually.
 Hence, the companies requiring employees to attend offices physically have slid more as compared to others that can be backed up remotely with telecommuting.
 Looking at the current critical situation when the economy of every country is declining, the management of all the companies are putting their heads together and trying to get things in perspective.

-Let’s highlight the impacts of the coronavirus disaster on global trade and commerce.
+Let’s highlight the impacts of the COVID-19 pandemic on global trade and commerce.
 We will now take a look at the core areas of businesses that got severely affected by this pandemic.

 Due to the lockdowns imposed in most of the countries, the factories are not operating in full swing.
 Some factories have been completely shut down as a way to maintain social distance and avoid physical contact while others are striving to carry on their productions on a small-scale.
 Whether they’re textile, furniture, electronics, paint, or even food and beverage factories, all have massively crashed.
 The current crisis has become an acid test for the owners of the garments as on the one hand, they have to think about the safety of the workers but on the other hand, they have to focus on the productions.

 This is another major sector that took a hit tremendously due to the COVID-19 pandemic.
 People have been advised to quarantine themselves by health experts as a way of their protection as well as to fend off the transmission of the disease.
 Travelers, as well as tourists, have also no choice but to stay at home.
 Even if they aspire to wander around the world amid this crisis, they can’t as most of the international flights around the world have been suspended.
 This has triggered an immense loss to the tourism industry.
 There are many countries in the world that generate their maximum revenue from the tourism sector annually.
 Surely, due to the pandemic, they are undergoing a dull period.